 Benefits of Being a Housing Choice Voucher Program Landlord

-Real estate investors who are interested in working with housing vouchers have incentives to participate in the Housing Choice Voucher Program.
+Real estate investors who are interested in working with housing vouchers have incentives to participate in the HCVP.

-It is a common misconception that tenants who occupy a residence via a housing voucher are more likely to be a high risk for property damage, but that is not the reality.
-The DCHA screens prospective tenants before they are granted a voucher, so anyone who applies for housing has already passed a background screening.
+That tenants who occupy residences via housing vouchers are more likely to be high-risk for property damage is a common misconception.
+The reality is that the DCHA screens prospective tenants before granting vouchers, so anyone who applies for housing has already passed that background check.
 These are some other advantages to accepting housing vouchers.

-- You can determine market rent, and are exempt from any rent controls.
+- You can determine market rent and are exempt from rent controls.

-- There is limited paperwork–you sign a contract with the HCVP and a standard year lease with the tenant.
+- There is limited paperwork.
+You sign a contract with the HCVP and a standard year-long lease with the tenant.
 After a year, you can renew on a monthly basis.

 - You’ll get paid by direct deposit.
-If the tenant has a loss in income, DC Housing will make up the shortfall.
+If the tenant has a loss in income, D.C.
+Housing will make up the shortfall.
 Knowing you’ll be paid regardless of your tenant’s finances brings great peace of mind for most landlords who carry mortgages.

-- Vacancies are practically unheard of in D.C. anyway, and more so for housing units that accept vouchers.
+- Vacancies are practically unheard of in D.C., but more so for housing units that accept vouchers.
 There are so few options for low-income housing that you will not have many rent-free months.

-- Landlords who accept vouchers are required to maintain the property in good repair, and to make that easier, you’ll get a free inspection every year to ensure that the property is in compliance with Housing Quality Standards (HQS).
-If your unit fails two consecutive inspections, you’ll be charged $75 for the third inspection–a far cry from the hundreds of dollars you’d pay for a private inspection.
+- Landlords who accept vouchers are required to maintain the property in good repair, and you’ll get a free inspection every year to make that easier and ensure that the property is in compliance with Housing Quality Standards (HQS).
+You’ll be charged $75 for the third inspection if your unit fails two consecutive inspections — a far cry from the hundreds of dollars you’d pay for a private inspection.

 Working with the Housing Choice Voucher Program in the D.C. area is unique in that the District has implemented a broad range of laws that encourage landlords to accept vouchers.
-If you are thinking about investing in property for low-income residents, you need a property manager who’s familiar with D.C.
-Housing regulations and can ensure you are within fair housing compliance and your properties meet HQS standards.
+If you are thinking about investing in property for low-income residents, you need a property manager like Nomadic Real Estate who’s familiar with D.C.
+Housing regulations.
+Our professionals can help ensure you are within fair housing compliance and your properties meet HQS standards.
 Contact us today to learn more.